JobNmadu/Dyn4cast/README.md

   - Estimated weights for each of the treatment effects

+- *mdpi* computes MDPI on various dimensions to give:

+  - Deprivation scores

+  - Incidence of poverty

+  - Adjusted incidence of poverty

+  - Contribution in % of each of the dimensions to MDPI

+  - Multidimensional poverty index (MDPI)

+  - Average deprivation among the deprived

+- *plot_mdpi* produces the plots of all the indices

+- *gender* converts age and sex to gender

 ## Citation

 The citation information for this package can be obtained easily when